Entanglement Coordination Rates in Multi-User Networks: Abstract

 \section{Abstract}

-The optimal coordination rates are determined in three primary settings of multi-partite quantum networks, thus characterizing the minimal resources required in order to simulate a joint quantum state among multiple parties.
-We study the following models: (1) a cascade network with limited entanglement, (2) a broadcast network, which consists of a single sender and two receivers, (3) a multiple-access network with two senders and a single receiver.
+The optimal coordination rates are determined in three primary settings of multi-user quantum networks, thus characterizing the minimal resources required in order to simulate a joint quantum state among multiple parties.
+We study the following models: (1) a cascade network with rate-limited entanglement, (2) a broadcast network, which consists of a single sender and two receivers, (3) a multiple-access network with two senders and a single receiver.
 We establish the necessary and sufficient conditions on the asymptotically-achievable communication and entanglement rates in each setting.
+The examples demonstrate that coordination of entanglement and coordination of separable correlations behave differently.
 At last, we show the implications of our results on nonlocal games with quantum strategies.